devGod1994/brickellpaymentgateway-plugin/README.txt

 = 4.2.2 =
 * Fix: Payment icons not working in WooCommerce 2.4.
-* Fix: JSON encode and typecast error objects in case no specific error message is set from PensoPay
+* Fix: JSON encode and typecast error objects in case no specific error message is set from BrickellPay
 * Fix: Add additional params to http_build_query to support server setups requirering param 2+3 to work properly
-* Fix: Remove obosolete pensopay_paybuttontext setting from instances
+* Fix: Remove obosolete BrickellPay_paybuttontext setting from instances
 * Tweak: Move woocommerce_order_complete hook outside is_admin check
 * Tweak: Add post data params to API exceptions
 * Tweak: Wrap process payment in try/catch and write any errors to WC system logs.